georgid/pypYIN/README.md

 # pypYIN
 python pYIN

-A python version of pYIN of Matthias Mauch
-Pitch and note tracking in monophonic audio
+Pitch and note tracking in monophonic (a cappella) audio

+This is a fork of the python version of pYIN of Matthias Mauch originally ported [here](https://github.com/ronggong/pypYIN)

 In this fork, two modifications are made:
 - the transition model for note tracking is adapted to take into account positions in the musical measure/bar.
+This is activated by the flag [WITH_BEAT_ANNOS](https://github.com/georgid/pypYIN/blob/master/pypYIN/MonoNoteParameters.py#L55)
 More specifically, we use likelihoods of note onset events (in `code.MonoNoteParameters.barPositionDist_Probs`), at different bar position (e.g. from 0 to 9, depending on the bar).
 In the original version the transition likelihood from silence to a following note attack state is distributed by the pitch difference from current to following note.
 NOTE: the sum of the transition likelihoods over all possible following notes is a constant `1-selfSilenceTransition`.
 In this version, on decoding, this constant is replaced for each time frame by the likelihood of the closest bar position from `barPositionDist_Probs`.
 This means essentially, that the same pitch-difference distribution scheme is kept, but scaled varyingly when close in time to a beginning of the bar (e.g. scaled more at downbeats and less else).

-- the pYIN pitch tracking is replaced by melodia
+- the pYIN pitch tracking is replaced by [predominantmelodymakam](https://github.com/sertansenturk/predominantmelodymakam).
+The method is in [AlignmentDuration](https://github.com/georgid/AlignmentDuration/blob/5c5ba9064948f36c3349ca2f42156f8a63b1c990/src/align/FeatureExtractor.py#L132)
+If you want to eliminate the dependence on it, simply call another pitch extraction algorithm or set [WITH_MELODIA](https://github.com/georgid/pypYIN/blob/master/demo.py#L48)=0

+- for efficient Viterbi decoding numpy is used in the class https://github.com/georgid/pypYIN/blob/master/pypYIN/MonoNoteHMM.py

 ## pYIN project page
 [https://code.soundsoftware.ac.uk/projects/pyin](https://code.soundsoftware.ac.uk/projects/pyin)